JeremiahKaren/35percent.github.io/_posts/2018-12-22-southwark-gives-delancey-a-helping-hand.md

 This ignores the requirement to secure planning approval for the temporary relocation facility for traders at Castle Square, deferred by the [planning sub-committee](http://35percent.org/2018-12-16-mayor-approves-shopping-centre/) on 12 December, until 7 January.
 Southwark generously tells Delancey that this was _'now not in your control'_, which implies a failure on the part of the planning sub-committee, rather than Delancey's failure to submit an application that the committee could be confident met traders' needs.

 The Castle Square application was deferred to allow officers time to ['corroborate rent levels](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!12dhIwvd2JFDUQgBXBnMXA%3d%3d!%7d%7d%7d) paid by some of the existing shopping centre traders' and check whether they would be paying more or less, if they moved to Castle Sq.
-Nonetheless, Southwark reassures Delancey that there will be an ‘officer recommendation for approval’ of application, which raises a question of how much weight any new data will be given in deciding the application.
+Nonetheless, Southwark reassures Delancey that there will be an ‘officer recommendation for approval’ of application, which raises a question of how much weight any new data will be given in the decision.

 In a revealing phrase